-- i.
-Formal Complaint against student Respondent Formal Complaints wherein a student is the Respondent are investigated by the Title IX Office in conjunction with the Office of Student Conduct.
-All matters involving incidents of Prohibited Conduct allegedly committed by a student will be handled in a manner consistent with the requirements, accommodations, procedures, and processes outlined in this Policy and Appendix.5 Hearings and reviews/appeals for Formal Complaints against a student involving Prohibited Conduct are discussed in detail below. - ii.
+Formal Complaints wherein a student is the Respondent are investigated by the Title IX Office in conjunction with the Office of Student Conduct.
+All matters involving incidents of Prohibited Conduct allegedly committed by a student will be handled in a manner consistent with the requirements, accommodations, procedures, and processes outlined in this Policy and Appendix.5 Hearings and reviews/appeals for -Formal Complaints against a student involving Prohibited Conduct are discussed in detail below.

+ii.
 Formal Complaint against faculty or staff Respondent